RwnRchrds/ImpactReport/README.md

   search, so treat the report as a strong hint rather than proof.
 - Changed mode detects changed **methods, constructors and accessors**.
 A changed field initialiser or type declaration is not itself a seed.
-- A method reached through an interface counts against every implementation that could satisfy the call, which can overstate impact in codebases with many implementations of one interface.
+- A call through a **non-generic** interface counts against every implementation of it, because any of them could be the one registered at runtime.
+In a codebase with many implementations of one interface this overstates impact.
+Calls through a **generic** interface are narrowed by the type argument, so `ISettings<UserSettings>` does not pull in `ISettings<BillingSettings>`.
+- Accuracy depends on the solution loading cleanly.
+Projects that fail to load are reported on stderr with a `WARNING`, and their call sites are missing from the report — restore packages before trusting a result.
 - Analysis runs against the working tree, not the base commit, so a method that was deleted on your branch has nothing left to analyse.
 - "Entry point" means nothing in *this solution* calls it.
 A public API consumed by